RamiZregat/reading-notes/README.md

 ![](https://www.screwtheninetofive.com/wp-content/uploads/2020/01/Blog-Jan-9_-Featured.png)

-At the end everyone should have a growth mindset to get to his goals and the ~~fixed mindset~~ should not be existed in your life, and as I say `The result is irrelevant because the effort was there.`
+At the end everyone should have a growth mindset to get to his goals and the ~~fixed mindset~~ should not be existed in your life.

+`The result is irrelevant because the effort was there.`

 Good luck in your life and keep being positive.
 ```